TykTechnologies/tyk-pump/README.md

 ## Mongo Graph Pump

 As of Pump 1.7+, a new mongo is available called the `mongo_graph` pump.
 This pump is specifically for parsing GraphQL and UDG requests, tracking information like types requested, fields requested, specific graphql body errors etc.

+**Note that only Gateways v4.3.+ are compatible with this new pump.
+Previous versions would send the analytics data to the `tyk_analytics` collection**

 A sample config looks like this: